Doordashcon/Grants-Program/applications/application-template-copy.md

   - Privacy preserving chat platform for seller to buyer comunnications.

-  - ZK-Proof Verification: Sellers cryptographically confirm fiat receipts without exposing sensitive data.

 *Dispute Resolution Framework*

-  - DAO Arbitration: Decentralized council of staked arbitrators resolves conflicts, with penalties for malicious rulings.
+  - DAO Arbitration: Decentralized council of staked arbitrators to resolve conflicts, with penalties for malicious rulings.

-  - Auto-Refund Mechanisms: Funds returned automatically if disputes remain unresolved for 24h.
+  - Auto-Refund Mechanisms: Funds returned automatically if disputes remain unresolved for 1 Era(24H on Polkadot and 6H on Kusama).

 **Team Motivation**